Commercial kitchen

 Flies

-• Different types of flies require different control methods.
+• Different flies need different control methods.

 Stored Product Insects